Elections in New Zealand: General elections

-Early or "snap" elections have occurred at least three times in New Zealand's history: in 1951, 1984 and 2002.
+Snap elections have occurred three times in New Zealand's history: in 1951, 1984 and 2002.
 Early elections often provoke controversy, as they potentially give governing parties an advantage over opposition candidates.
-Note that of the three elections in which the government won an increased majority, two involved snap elections (1951 and 2002 – the other incumbent-boosting election took place in 1938).
-The 1984 snap election backfired on the government of the day: many believe that the Prime Minister, Robert Muldoon, called it while drunk.
+Of the three elections in which the government won an increased majority, two were snap elections (1951 and 2002 – the other incumbent-boosting election took place in 1938).
+The 1984 snap election backfired on the governing party: many believe that Prime Minister Robert Muldoon called it while drunk.
 The 1996 election took place slightly early (on 12 October) to avoid holding a by-election after the resignation of Michael Laws.

 As in other Westminster-style democracies, the prime minister's power to determine the election date can give the government some subtle advantages.
 For example, if the prime minister determines a section of the population will either vote against their government or not at all, they might hold the election at the most advantageous time – as long as it is within three years.
-Party strategists take the timing of important rugby union matches into account, partly because a major match in the same weekend of the election will likely lower voting-levels, and partly because of a widespread belief that incumbent governments benefit from a surge of national pride when the All Blacks (the New Zealand national rugby team) win and suffer when they lose.
+Party strategists take the timing of important rugby union matches into account, partly because a major match in the same weekend of the election will likely lower voting-levels, and partly because of a widespread belief that incumbent governments benefit from a surge of national pride when the All Blacks (the New Zealand national rugby team) win, and suffer when they lose.